 What do you still need to learn in order to best serve God’s mission in the world?

 The role of the church.

-You are asked to provide us with three references.
-Forms will be emailed from ULS, please have the CORRECT email addresses of your references ready when completing the online application and provide their first and last names ONLY.
+Reference forms will be emailed from ULS.
+Ensure reference email addresses are accurate.
+Provide their first and last names ONLY.
 Due to the Family Education Rights Privacy Act of 1974 (FERPA), the ULS policy requires original references for your application.

-Pastoral – The pastoral reference must be from a pastor at your home church.
+Pastoral Reference — Must be from a pastor at your home church.

-Academic – This is to be written by a professor who has taught you.
+Academic Reference — To be written by a professor who has taught you.
 If you have been out of school for some time you may use a current work supervisor.

-Leadership – The final reference is to be from someone that knows you well that is not a relative.
+Leadership Reference — From someone that knows you well that is not a relative.

 Mailing Address for all Admissions Documents:

 Philadelphia, PA 19119-1794